DataDog/integrations-core/redisdb/README.md

 APM for containerized apps is supported on hosts running Agent v6+ but requires extra configuration to begin collecting traces.

-Required environment variables on the agent container:
+Required environment variables on the Agent container:

 | Parameter            | Value                                                                      |
 | -------------------- | -------------------------------------------------------------------------- |